qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

 Abstract
 ========

-This feature request defines a set of ABI-compatible data types and a runtime type description format to support zero-copy inter-process communication between C++17 and Rust 1.8x processes using the same endianness.
+This feature request defines a set of ABI-compatible data types and a runtime type description format to support zero-copy inter-process communication between C++17 and Rust 1.88 processes using the same endianness.
 It ensures consistent type layouts across languages by requiring fixed-size, statically allocated types without absolute pointers or language-specific metadata.

-The specification covers primitive types, structs, enums, arrays, and introduces ABI-stable representations for vectors, options, and results.
-A runtime-readable type description enables processes to interpret shared memory without compile-time access to type definitions.
+The specification covers primitive types, structs, enums, arrays, and introduces ABI-stable representations for vectors, strings, options, and results.
+An optional runtime-readable type description enables processes to interpret shared memory without compile-time access to type definitions.

 Motivation